helium/HIP/0019-third-party-manufacturers/henet.md

 Our devices contain an ATEC608A security-chip for key-storage and cryptographic operations.
 Keys are non-exportable ensuring a high level of security.
-We are happy to provide a  **LongAP One** for audit and answer questions.
+We are happy to provide a **LongAP One** and **LongAP Pro** for audit and answer questions.

 ## Manufacturing Information

-The **LongAP One** is based on readily available components we have been using for several years with great success when it comes to reliability and stability.
+**LongAP One** and **LongAP Pro** are based on readily available components we have been using for several years with great success when it comes to reliability and stability.

+Together with our suppliers we are planning to provide a combined volume (LongAP One and LongAP Pro) of 10.000+ units this year.

 ## Proof of Identity